Fowthy/JokeGeneratorAI/README.md

 streamlit_app.py
 ![AI Album Generator](assets/3.png)

-The Health and Fitness Advisor is a Streamlit application that utilizes OpenAI's GPT-3.5 Turbo model to provide health and fitness advice based on user input.
+The Health and Fitness Advisor is an application that utilizes OpenAI's GPT-3.5 Turbo model to provide health and fitness advice based on user input.
+It saves the history of the conversation and uses it to generate more personalized responses.

 ### Features
 - **Health Advice Generation**: Users provide their weight, height, age, and goals, and the model generates health advice.
 - **Nutritional Advice (removed in prod)**: The model provides nutritional advice based on the user's goals.